Agency Header

 2013-11 State Legislator

-May not sponsor legislation relating to issue upon which he advised a client of his private law practice prior to his election to Legislature when bill uniquely affects his client rather than class of five or more.
+May not sponsor legislation relating to issues upon which he advised a client of his private law practice prior to his election to Legislature when the bill uniquely affects his client rather than class of five or more.

 2013-39 Former General Counsel for a State Agency